rrwick/Circular-Contig-Extractor/README.md

 ## Important note

 When using `circular_contig_extractor.py` to look for chromosomes or plasmids, false-negative results are common!
 Sometimes replicons do not cleanly assemble into separate circular contigs, and this script will ignore anything that is not separate and circular.
-For example, if you are using it to extract small plasmids and get no result, this does not mean that the input genome definitely has no small plasmids.
+For example, if you are using it to extract small plasmids and get no result, this does not necessarily mean that the input genome has no small plasmids.